 This test was applied to a considerable number of samples of known age and thermal history.
-From these data, and knowing the number of hours at 80° C. that newly made cordite of good stability will stand before showing signs of decomposition, the number of hours that the different samples should stand the test were calculated.
-When the samples were actually tested, the number of hours' heating at 80° C. they withstood were in close agreement with the number of hours it was calculated they should stand.
+From these data, and knowing the number of hours at 80° C. that newly made cordite of good stability will stand before showing signs of decomposition, the number of hours that when the samples were actually tested, the number of hours' that the different samples were actually tested, the number of hours' heating at 80° C. they withstood were in close agreement with the number of hours it was calculated they should stand.